mjhborja/apply_stimuli_propagation_apb_part_1_uvm/README.md

 [3] AMBA APB Protocol Specification.
 Cambridge, England: Arm Ltd., 2021.
 Accessed: Jan.
 19, 2023.
 [Online].
 Available: https://documentation-service.arm.com/static/60d5b505677cf7536a55c245?token=

 ## Note to reader
 The review content, including references to the original source code, analysis, diagrams otherwise stated and overall presentation of the topic, is Martin's original contribution.
-The source code for this post is not Martin's work.
+The base line source code for this post is not Martin's work.